← Blog |

 Fasting periods encourage the body to tap into fat stores for energy.
 For clients who train endurance or want to improve insulin sensitivity, 16:8 can be a useful complementary tool.

 Intermittent fasting works with any dietary style: omnivore, vegetarian, Mediterranean, high-protein.
 What matters is the timing, not what's on the plate.
-This template uses a mix of protein-rich meals to keep you satiated through the eating window.
+This is a mixed, omnivore week (turkey, white fish, salmon, trout, chicken, shrimp, beef, eggs, lentils) so it satisfies most clients out of the box.
+Swap in vegetarian or pescatarian recipes if your client prefers.

 Day 1